-Mitchell, Gobert lead Jazz past Nets, 114-98
+Gobert shakes off illness to lead Jazz past Nets, 114-98

-SALT LAKE CITY (AP) — Donovan Mitchell scored 24 points, Rudy Gobert added 23 points and 17 rebounds, and the Utah Jazz beat the Brooklyn Nets 114-98 on Saturday night.
+Gobert, who hasn’t missed a game this season, did not want to have this one be his first on the bench.

+“I just tried to give everything I had,” Gobert said.
+“I knew it was a big game for the team.
+I haven’t missed a game yet, so I really wanted to (play) unless I was really, really bad and couldn’t get up.
+I knew the training staff was going to be able to give me a little something to be able to play.”

-Derrick Favors had 13 points and 12 rebounds for the Jazz.
-Jae Crowder and Ricky Rubio added 12 points apiece as Utah won its third straight game, holding Brooklyn to 35 percent shooting and finishing with a 65-44 advantage on rebounds.
+Donovan Mitchell led Utah with 24 points.
+Derrick Favors chipped in 13 points and 12 rebounds for the Jazz.
+Utah won its third straight game while holding Brooklyn to 35 percent shooting and finishing with a 65-44 advantage on rebounds.

 Spencer Dinwiddie scored 22 points and D’Angelo Russell added 20 for Brooklyn.
-The Nets dropped their second in a row after winning four straight.
+The Nets dropped their second in a row after winning four straight, despite finishing with a season-low seven turnovers.

+“Defensively, I never felt like we slowed them down,” Nets coach Kenny Atkinson said.
+“They dominated us in every fashion.”

-Utah got untracked late in the first quarter after enduring a sluggish start.
+Utah got untracked late in the first quarter after a sluggish start.
 The Jazz missed eight of their first 10 shots, but then made seven consecutive baskets to surge ahead.
 Gobert fueled the 17-2 run with a pair of dunks and a layup.
 Kyle Korver chipped in pair of 3-pointers and the Jazz led 28-21 after one quarter.

 Utah opened the second quarter with a 12-2 run to extend its lead to 40-23.
-Korver and Raul Neto capped off the decisive run with back-to-back baskets.

 Utah eventually led by as many as 20 points before halftime.
 The Jazz went up 55-35 on back-to-back baskets from Mitchell.

+“We locked down the paint,” Jazz coach Quin Snyder said.
+“They did a heck of a job.
+There was clarity when guys drove where our bigs were not caught in between trying to necessarily play two.
+They were able to have clarity and contest shots.”

 The Nets took a 19-11 lead on a 3-pointer from Rodions Kurucs but then missed 12 straight shots over a six-minute stretch spanning the first and second quarters.
 Brooklyn shot 29 percent from the field in the first half.